 Since oven space is often scarce on Thanksgiving Day, it’s best to bring something ready-to-eat, like the winning combination of Backer’s Potato Chips and dip prepared with a mix from Little Pleasures Foods.
 Burger’s Smokehouse offers a variety of Missouri-made cheeses and sausages, perfect for pre-dinner snacking.

 To satisfy the after-dinner sweet tooth, arrive with one (or two or three) of Peggy Jean’s made-from-scratch pies – guaranteed to make you everyone’s favorite dinner guest.
 Almost too beautiful to eat, a signature assortment of Christopher Elbow Chocolates is an impressive way to end a holiday meal.

 Something for the Host

-Missouri-made products are the perfect way to contribute to Thanksgiving dinner and say "thank you" for the invitation.
+Missouri-made products are a special way to contribute to Thanksgiving dinner and say “thank you” for the invitation.
 Find some of these products and many more on the Buy Missouri website and shop local this holiday season.